DSXiangLi/DecryptPrompt/README.md

 - MEMIT: Mass-Editing Memory in a Transformer
 - MEND：Fast Model Editing at Scale
 - Editing Large Language Models: Problems, Methods, and Opportunities
+- Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch

 ### Other Prompt Engineer(prompt_engineer)
 - Calibrate Before Use: Improving Few-Shot Performance of Language Models